- May 27, 2015

 At what point are Hafner Cabernets hitting their stride?

 We feel confident in telling people that they can enjoy our red wines for at least 15 years from the vintage date on the bottle.
 With the caveat being that everyone’s tastes are different.
 If you like your wines younger and fruitier, drink them earlier.
 If you prefer them more developed and softer, hold on to them.
 For me, it depends on what I am eating – if we are enjoying a steak or lamb, we drink a younger, fuller Cabernet whereas with pizza or cheese and bread, we open an older bottle.

 How should I store Cabernet that I want to age?

 The most important aspect to storing wine is that it is kept at a constant temperature, no drastic changes.
 The ideal temperature to between 58 and 65 degrees Fahrenheit.
 Bottles should always be stored on their side or with the necks down so that the cork remains in contact with the wine and stays moist.

-When you purchase wine from us, you will receive them in these conditions.
+When you purchase wine from us, it comes directly from the winery where it has been stored properly.
 This is not necessarily so when you buy wine from a wine shop where you don’t know its previous conditions.
-Standing at the self you will see if the wine is standing upright under bright lights.
+Standing at the self, you will see if the wine is standing upright under bright lights.